 |

-Film exposure values are represented by the step tablet densities
+Film exposure values are represented by the step tablet densities displayed

-total numbered exposure range, from 0.0 to 3.0, is equivalent to 10 stops.
+numbered exposure range, from 0.0 to 3.0, is equivalent to 10 stops.
+The

-stop, and density values increase from bottom to top.
+density values increase from bottom to top.

 There are several important points marked on each curve.
-“B+F” refers to
+“B+F” refers

-“Avg.
+or “Avg.
 G.” It is a precise indicator of development extent.

 The test statistics (test date; film type and size; ISO; developer type,